SecioreanuStefanita/NotesApp-Flutter/README.md

 ## Functionalities

--Login and Register with Firebase
+ - Login and Register with Firebase
--Add, Remove, Edit Notes
+ - Add, Remove, Edit Notes
--View profile page with firebase data and no of notes -Saving locally the notes
+ - View profile page with firebase data and no of notes
+ - Saving locally the notes
--Custom Grid view for the notes
+ - Custom Grid view for the notes
--Drawer Menu
+ - Drawer Menu
--Logout
+ - Logout